-- an international enforcement strategy and/or action plan; - formal international cooperation, such as an international enforcement network; - - a national enforcement strategy and/or action plan; and formal national interagency cooperation, such as a national interagency enforcement committee.
+- an international enforcement strategy and/or action plan; - - formal international cooperation, such as an international enforcement network; - a national enforcement strategy and/or action plan; and - formal national interagency cooperation, such as a national interagency enforcement committee.

-1.7.1a Do you have, are you engaged in, or covered by: Yes No No Information - an international enforcement strategy and/or action plan? \square formal international cooperation, such as an international enforcement network? a national enforcement strategy and/or action plan? formal national interagency cooperation, such as a national interagency enforcement committee?
-If 'Yes' to any of the above, please specify the level of engagement and provide additional details: Taskforce meetings (e.g. EU Action Plan) and cooperation in operational areas
+1.7.1a Do you have, are you engaged in, or covered by: Yes No No Information - an international enforcement strategy and/or action plan? \square - formal international cooperation, such as an international enforcement network? - a national enforcement strategy and/or action plan? \square formal national interagency cooperation, such as a national interagency enforcement committee?
+If 'Yes' to any of the above, please specify the level of engagement and provide additional details: UGANDA IS PART OF THE HORN OF AFRICA WILDLIFE ENFORCEMENT NETWORK (HAWEN), HAVE DEVELOPED A NATIONAL STRATEGY TO COMBAT POACHING, ILLEGAL